 Back Up Your Course

 If you did not backup your course at the end of last term, you should do so NOW to preserve a copy of everything in your course.
 It is highly recommended that you back up your grades periodically throughout the term and at the entire course at the end of every term.
-For help, checkout this tip sheet which explains the differences between exporting, importing and archives.
 It is also recommended that you also download and save a copy of your Grade Center.
-Use this tip sheet on downloading grades or watch this video.
+Watch this video for help downloading grades.

 Prepare Your Course Shell